Digital-Footprints-Lab/sql4transepi/README.md

   [![GPLv3 license](https://img.shields.io/badge/licence-GPL_v3-blue.svg)](http://perso.crans.org/besson/LICENSE.html)
   ![DOI](https://img.shields.io/badge/DOI-TBC-blue.svg)

-A set of Python scripts for building, examining and querying PostgreSQL databases.
+A set of Python scripts for building and querying PostgreSQL databases.

 These are designed for querying databases of products and transactions for transactional epidemiology.